rhahn28/Patent_Blockchain/README.md

 ![image](screenshot4.PNG)

 You're done!
 You now have a tamper-proof, immutable record of all your patent transactions on an auditable blockchain for all-time.
+Congratulations!

 Roger C. Hahn ©

+rhahn@temburi.com